 Where applicable, the notification should also provide the information relative to the employee’s possible layoff date.

 Other important notices must also be issued during the process.
-These notices include surplus letters, job offers, opting decisions, requests for résumés and other personal information, as well as job interview notices.
+These notices include surplus letters, job offers, opting decisions, requests for resumes, and other personal information, as well as job interview notices.
 Many of these will specify timelines for responding or making a choice.

 It is very important for you to respond to the notices by the deadlines provided.

-- What do I do if I hear about a WFA or I am notified of one?
+- What do I do if I hear about a WFA situation or I am notified of one?

 -